Our Vision and Mission

 Our mission is to educate and empower students to apply their career management skills to achieve their professional aspirations through:

 - Corporate and alumni connections

 - Exploratory and experiential learning opportunities

-Paula Klempay, director of career management, leads the Career Management team to deliver an excellent career component to the MBA experience.
+Paula Klempay, director of career management, leads the career management team to deliver an excellent career component to the MBA experience.
 She partners with students, employers, alumni and Eller College leaders to ensure student internship and full-time hiring success.
 Paula’s goal is that students achieve their internship and employment goals, and graduate from the Eller MBA program with the ability to create career success throughout their lifetime.

-Melissa Poole, assistant director, who leads the student preparation and development, advising and programming activities for the Full-Time Eller MBA program.
+Melissa Poole, assistant director, who leads the student preparation and development, advising and programming activities for the Full-Time MBA program.
 She assists current students with resume review, interview prep, mock interviews and internship/job search.

-Gloria Verdin, assistant director for employee relations, who leads the employer and alumni outreach efforts and strategy to expand internship and employment opportunities for students in the Full-Time Eller MBA programs.
+Gloria Verdin, assistant director for employee relations, who leads the employer and alumni outreach efforts and strategy to expand internship and employment opportunities for students in the Full-Time MBA programs.

 Eller MBA Career Management Team work together as partners striving for the same goal: the success of the student.
 Learn about the services we offer:

 Students have the opportunity to actively engage with the Career Management Team in order to seek coaching and advice that ranges from: help with resumes and cover letters to preparing for an interview to general career guidance.
 Through formal and informal meetings, coffee chats and a variety of workshops, the Career Management Team is here to work with students to become successful.

 Students have the opportunity to meet and connect with a variety of corporate and alumni connections.
 The Eller MBA Career Management Team organizes a variety of events, such as networking mixers and information sessions, where students can make professional connections and broaden their network.